sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 tags: vue
 cover: /images/pexels-photo-64782.jpg
 ---
-When you start to create SPA _(Single page application)_ you must keep in mind that SPA doesn't mean _Single JavaScript file_.
+When you start to create SPA _(Single page application)_ you must bear in mind that SPA doesn't mean _Single JavaScript file_.

 Usually you use _Webpack_ for handle your app builds, by default _Webpack_ create one file for all assets, *even CSS*.